Poem: Dust of Snow

 Central Idea and Summary of the Poem

 DUST OF SNOW is a short and simple poem with a deep meaning.
 The poem is written by the American poet, Robert Frost.
-The poem tells us that even a small thing can have a huge impact on our lives.
-It explains the role of small things in changing our attitude or mood.
+The poem highlights that even a small thing can have a huge impact on our lives.
+It explains the healing power of nature and how even a small natural incident can change our mood or attitude.

 The poet says that he was in a sorrowful and depressive mood and was sitting under a hemlock tree.
 It was the winter season.
 Suddenly a crow, which was sitting on the tree, shook down the small particles of snow on the poet.

-The poet has mentioned a crow and a hemlock tree in the poem to describe his depressive and sorrowful mood.
+The poet has mentioned the crow and the hemlock tree in the poem to describe his depressive and sorrowful mood.
 Since the poet was in a bad mood, he was unable to see the sweet side of nature.
 He uses these negative symbols or bitter side of nature to express his feelings.

 When the small particles of snow (snowflakes) fell on the poet, he was awakened from his depressive thoughts.
-This changed his mood from the state of sadness to the state of happiness.
-He suddenly realised that he had wasted a lot of his time regretting and being in sorrow.
-He thought that he should utilise the rest of the day in doing some constructive work.
-This small incident helped him enjoy the rest of the day and saved his remaining part of the day from being wasted.
+This small act of the crow changes his mood from the state of sorrowfulness to the state of hopefulness.
+He suddenly realises that he has wasted a lot of his time regretting and being in sorrow.
+He thinks that he should utilise the rest of the day in doing some constructive work.
+This small incident helps him enjoy the rest of the day and saved his remaining part of the day from being wasted.

 The dust of snow is the symbol of natural joy, positivity and energy, which changed poet's mood.